CoderPenguin1-dev/MLX/USAGE.md

 Here it asks for
 * The name (what you'll see in the port drop-down [2.1.1] and what others will see on the RP),
 * The file path (where the port executable is located),
-* And extra parameters.
+* And extra arguments.

 You can either manually enter a file path, or use the Select File `...` button to bring up a file dialog.

-The extra parameters seen here are similar to the ones seen in the Main Window [2.1.1].
+The extra arguments seen here are similar to the ones seen in the Main Window [2.1.1].
 However, the difference here is that they will always be applied as long as that port is selected in the drop-down.
 This is particuarly useful when you must always have a certain option set, but don't want to clutter up your presets with it.